Robert G. Roeder: Biography

-Roeder was born in Boonville, Indiana, USA in 1942.
-He received his B.A. summa cum laude in chemistry from Wabash College and his M.S. in chemistry from the University of Illinois.
+Roeder was born in Boonville, Indiana, US in 1942.
+He received his B.A. summa cum laude in chemistry from Wabash College in 1964 and his M.S. in chemistry from the University of Illinois in 1965.
 He received his Ph.D. in biochemistry in 1969 from the University of Washington, Seattle, where he worked with William J. Rutter.
 He did postdoctoral work with Donald D. Brown at the Carnegie Institution of Washington, in Baltimore, from 1969 to 1971.
 He was a member of the faculty at Washington University School of Medicine in St. Louis from 1971 to 1982, when he joined The Rockefeller University.
 In 1985, he was named Arnold and Mabel Beckman Professor.
 He was elected as a member of the National Academy of Sciences in 1988 and the American Academy of Arts and Sciences in 1995, and a foreign associate member of the European Molecular Biology Organization in 2003.